ClintMclean74/SDRReradiationSpectrumAnalyzer/README.md

 Installation Instructions
 -------------------------

-Skywave linux already has drivers and other applications installed for sdrs, although if using Windows or other Linux versions then you need to also install the rtl sdr dongle according to this guide:
+Skywave linux already has drivers and other applications installed for sdrs, although if using Windows or other Linux versions and if the rtl sdr isn't already working with other applications then you need to also install the rtl sdr dongle according to this guide:

 http://www.rtl-sdr.com/tag/zadig/